rdalbuquerque/valheim-server/README.md

     reactionsFunction --> discord
 ```

 Last but not least, I also needed a place to persist server state, so I chose table storage.
-So currently there are three attributes that I keep track of, `ip`, `online_players` and `status`.
+Currently there are three attributes being persisted, `ip`, `online_players` and `status`.

 One thing that is worth mentioning is that, as Azure functions can execute in parallel, optimistic concurrency control with `ETags` was used.
 So if more than one event is processed at the same time, whoever writes first wins, the others will just fail.
 The retry is builtin with the dequeue counter on the queue message.
 I also increased the retry interval by increasing the `visibilityTimeout` property in the queue config so the functions can have enough time and tries to reconcile the state.